Third-Party Breach Response: 6 Immediate Actions to Take

 Next Steps to Prepare for Third-Party Breaches

 It’s clear that third-party breaches and incidents can have significant downstream implications on your organization’s operations.
 Be prepared by accounting for third-party risk in your incident response playbook.
-Know who you will contact, what SLAs are involved, which questions you will ask, and how you will proceed given the answers.
-Also, since incident response programs are reactive by nature, be sure to implement a proactive third-party risk management program to head-off threats before they impact your organization!
+Know who you will contact, what SLAs are involved, which questions you will ask, and how you will proceed, given the answers.
+Since incident response programs are reactive by nature, implementing proactive measures as part of your overall third-party risk management program can help stave off threats before they impact your organization.

-For more information, scroll up to watch my on-demand webinar (also embedded above), and contact Prevalent for a demonstration of its third-party incident response capabilities today.
+For more information, watch my on-demand webinar discussing third-party cybersecurity incidents and contact Prevalent for a demonstration of its third-party incident response capabilities today.

 Tags: